 Generate a light source contribution photon map containing approximately nphotons photons, and output to file.
 This may then be used by rcontrib to compute light source contributions.
+When used with rpict, contribution photon maps behave as regular global photon maps and yield cumulative contributions from all light sources.

 With this option, mkpmap uses a modified photon distribution algorithm that ensures all light sources contribute approximately the same number of photons.
 Each photon indexes a primary hitpoint, incident direction, and emitting light source which can be used to bin contributions per light source and direction.

 Note mkpmap cannot generate a contribution photon map in combination with others in a single run, as it uses a different distribution algorithm.
 Other photon maps specified on the command line will be ignored.

 See section 8 for details on using photon maps with rcontrib.